ForemostApe/MatchMaker/README.md

 This application started out as the final assignment in vocational-school and is now an ongoing experiment with React, .NET and MongoDb.

-MatchMaker is a .NET 9 Web API that provides backend services for matchmaking and game management.
+MatchMaker is a .NET 9 Web API that provides backend services for matchmaking and game management for little league-football.
 It includes authentication (JWT), role-based authorization, Swagger API documentation, MongoDB persistence, Serilog logging, rate limiting, SMTP support for outgoing mail, and static file hosting (SPA fallback).
 The API exposes health checks and uses a JwtMiddleware for custom token handling.

 ## Key features
 - .NET 9 Web API using minimal-host pattern